Our Mission for a Sustainable Future

-Sustainable Albertus Magnus College reduces the college's environmental footprint while engaging the college community.
-Working with various College departments, academics, student groups, and external partners to increase understanding of environmental issues and help find realistic, timely, and effective solutions.
+Albertus Magnus College reduces the College's environmental footprint while engaging looking for opportunities to engage with our local communities of East Rock, Newhallville, and Hamden.
+We are working with various College departments, student groups, and external partners to increase our understanding of environmental issues and help find realistic, timely, and effective solutions that benefit the earth.

 Recycling and Waste Reduction

-Albertus discourages the use of plastic water bottles by offering refill stations in Aquinas Hall and the Athletic Center to refill water bottles.
-Keep an eye out for more water filing stations coming soon.
+Albertus discourages the use of plastic water bottles by offering refill stations in Aquinas Hall, Rosary Hall, and the Athletic Center.

 Falcon Campus Store